kevindstevens1010/myblog/content/posts/icc-cloud-decision.md

 ## Proposed Rule

-The capitalization structure agreed to and proposed by the commissions' staff, AEEI, and the joint utilities contained these four components at the core:
+The proposed capitalization structure agreed to by the commissions' staff, AEEI, and the joint utilities contained these four components at the core:

 1. 80% of costs related to cloud computing could be recorded as a regulatory asset
 2. 20% of costs must be expensed, and thus not included in the rate base